 Rome’s history isn’t hidden behind museum glass, it’s on every street.
 Walking the city, you’ll be walking in the footprints of history - of the conception of western culture as we know it today.
-The Colosseum, Roman Forum, the Pantheon and the Vatican are all centres of civilisation- entertainment, politics and religion.
+The Colosseum, Roman Forum, the Pantheon and the Vatican are all centres of civilisation, entertainment, politics and religion.

-The Colosseum is one of the world’s most famous historical landmarks and is as much a part of Rome’s cultural fabric as The Statue of Liberty is to New York.
+Rome city breaks are popular with touritsts as the Colosseum is one of the world’s most famous historical landmarks and is as much a part of Rome’s cultural fabric as The Statue of Liberty is to New York.
 The bloodiest site of Roman entertainment, the Colosseum’s sheer size and grandeur is still impressive almost 2000 years after it was built.
 Walk around the site or take a tour inside to give you a real sense of the what happened and when.

 For a more whistle-stop tour, visit the Trevi Fountain, an ornate 26 metre-high sculptural marvel and throw in some loose change to bring you good luck for the rest of your trip.
 Take the weight off weary feet and spend a sunny afternoon watching the world go by on the Spanish Steps.
-And don’t miss The Pantheon, the magnificent temple to the gods.
+Don’t miss The Pantheon, the magnificent temple to the gods.

-While in Rome, one thing you’ll never have to worry about is finding a great place to eat.
+When on a Rome city break, one thing you’ll never have to worry about is finding a great place to eat.
 Rome is teeming with osterias, trattorias and ristorantes serving up Italy’s fine and fresh specialities.
 Simple yet rich in flavour, pasta and pizzas are the order of the day.